jxtrbtk/jxtr/README.md

 This module provides a way to encode an integer in syllables.
 That's a tool I use sometimes to timestamp files or generate a code.
 (I've used this as a my first git repo...)

 ## Description
-This module contains 1 single class SyllabInt
+This module contains 1 single class SyllabInt.
+The prupose is to define and use a syllabic representation of positive integers
-The prupose is to define and use a syllabic representation of positive integers A syllab is build with 1 consonant in lower case and 1 vowel in upper case A word is build with 2 syllabs
+A syllab is build with 1 consonant in lower case and 1 vowel in upper case.

+A word is build with 2 syllabs.
 Words are separated by "-"

 The alpĥabet has 6 vowels and 20 consonants, so a syllab can depict 120 numbers and a word of 2 syllabs can then depict 120*120 = 14_440 numbers.

-The object can provide the code, a word swapped version of the code, the reverse code or with both transformations.
+The object can provide the code generated, a word swapped version of the code, the reverse code or with both transformations.

 ## Example 1:
     Integer 11_566 is encoded by the string "jIvU"